Krowsie/starter-academic/content/home/experience.md

         * Latent Growth Analysis of Change Trajectories in Depressive Symptoms and Functional Impairment Following Psychotherapy for Depression
         * International Network for Research Outcomes in Adolescent Depression Studies Ininitative (IN-ROADS; co-investigator)
         * Task Group for the Sustainability of Common Metrics
+        * “Normal” is in the eye of the beholder: Assessing the face validity of functioning measures with youth from low- and middle-income countries

   - title: Research Fellow (Contractor)
     company: International Consortium for Health Outcomes Measurement (ICHOM)